dwhiffing/fury/content/nato/no/navy/body.md

 as search and rescue.
 The wide ranging scope of duties keeps this very small force quite busy.
-Much of the day to day work coastal work is handled by ten small patrol ships of less than 1000 tones, seven of them are chartered, each is armed with a 40mm Bofors gun.
+Much of the day to day work coastal work is handled by ten small patrol ships of less than 1000 tones, seven of them are chartered and each is armed with a 40mm Bofors gun.
 The one class of larger ships is the **Nordkapp** class.

 [**Nordkapp
 Class**](http://www.wikiwand.com/en/Nordkapp-class_offshore_patrol_vessel):
-These three Outer Coast Guard Ships, otherwise called Offshore Patrol Vessels (OPV) are 3300 tones are twice the size of the Oslo class Frigates, but have fewer weapons or sensors.
-Their hulls are strengthened to withstand limited ice crushing, or ice browsing.
+These three Outer Coast Guard Ships, otherwise called Offshore Patrol Vessels (OPV), are 3300 tones and twice the size of the Oslo class Frigates, but have fewer weapons or sensors.
+Having strengthened hulls to withstand limited ice crushing, or ice browsing they are well suited to northern waters.
 Although they only carry a 57mm gun and machine guns, in wartime they can be fitted with Depth Charges, Penguin anti-ship missiles, torpedoes, 20mm guns and Mistral SAMs.
-The peacetime crew is 52 plus 6 for the air detachment, its wartime establishment is 76 and it has bunk space for
-109. They each carry a Lynx helicopter, primarily for SAR and one is almost continually patrolling in the area of the North Cape.
+The peacetime crew is 52 plus 6 for the air detachment, but its wartime establishment is 76 and there is bunk space for 109.
+They each carry a Lynx helicopter, primarily for SAR and one is almost continually patrolling in the area of the North Cape.

 | Class    | Pennant | Ship     | Location   | Status | Remarks |
 | -------- | ------- | -------- | ---------- | ------ | ------- |